-We accept a limited number of students per cohort.
-We evaluate applicants to UX Academy based on the following prerequisites:
+We accept a limited number of students per cohort of UX Academy, and evaluate applicants based on the following prerequisites:

 Evaluation of Design Work

-All prerequisite design work will be evaluated and scored on the same principles, listed below:
+All design work submissions should demonstrate understanding of UI principles, and will be evaluated and scored on the principles below:

 English Language Proficiency